Hope / The Wish IV – Liberty

 Currently: In the family collection

-Initially this painting was called The Wish IV (Liberty), at a later date the name was changed to Hope or L’Espérance in French.
-The subject is Danielle Politzer with whom she had just completed a simpler portrait.
-It is a slightly dark painting as the young woman in her torn blouse, is seated in a cell with the only signs of light and vegetation represented by a shadow of a window on the wall behind her while she looks out that window in hope.
+Initially, this painting was called The Wish IV (Liberty), at a later date the name was changed to Hope, or L’Espérance in French.
+The subject is Danielle Politzer with whom Christine had just completed a simpler portrait.
+It is a slightly dark painting, as the young woman in her torn blouse is seated in a cell with the only signs of light and vegetation represented by a shadow of a window on the wall behind her: she looks out of that window in hope.

-In 1975 my mother entered the painting into the Gran Premio dei Sette Colli di Roma (Grand Prix of Seven Hills of Rome) held at the Winter Casino in Cannes, France.
-Where she won a Diploma D’Onore.
+In 1975 the painting was entered into the Gran Premio dei Sette Colli di Roma (Grand Prix of Seven Hills of Rome) held at the Winter Casino in Cannes, France.
+It won a Diploma D’Onore.

-This painting was exhibited at the Bilan d’art Contemporian gallery in Montmartre Paris as part of Aristes du Sud de la France (Artists from the South of France) Exhibition.
-An article about the Aristes du Sud de la France exhibition that appeared in the La Revue Moderne – des art et dela vie – July 1979 (below) which includes a black & white photographic reproduction and states the following, translated.
-“Christine Benson reveals to us great qualities as a portraitist.
+This painting was exhibited at the Bilan d’art Contemporian gallery in Montmartre, Paris, as part of Artistes du Sud de la France (Artists from the South of France) Exhibition.
+An article about this exhibition that appeared in La Revue Moderne – des arts et de la vie – July 1979 (below) includes a black & white photographic reproduction and states the following, translated: “Christine Benson reveals to us great qualities as a portraitist.
 She knows how to give her portraits finesse, density, truth and asserts a personal style.
 This artist from the Var reveals to us solid professionalism, good technical mastery, and knows how to give her compositions real authenticity and sincerity.”

 Diary Entries